kevinyuchiu/Brain-Hemorrhage-Prediction/README.md

 5. April 22, 2017 - Recieved Data from Dr. Scalzo

 6. April 25, 2017 - Made a simple Decision Tree Classifier without any data transformation and got an accuracy of 95.8%.

+7. April 27, 2017 - Used Standard Scaler to see if it makes any improvement.
+No good improvement seen.